On the Geometric Ergodicity of Hamiltonian Monte Carlo: Introduction

-Recently a class of MCMC methods have been generalised to the context of sampling on spaces of infinite dimension [e.g. \cite{cotter2013mcmc}], principally in the case where the prior is a Gaussian measure [though see \cite{vollmer2015dimension}].
-The HMC method has been generalised in this way [\cite{beskos2011hybrid}].
-Due to the frequent singularity of measures in such spaces, it is often necessary to characterise distance to equilibrium through more general Wasserstein metrics than the Total Variation case in these settings [e.g. \cite{hairer2014spectral}].
-Analysing this class of methods is beyond the scope of this paper, though we note that the approaches of \cite{eberle2014error} and \cite{durmus2015quantitative} in the context of MALA are a useful pre-cursor in this direction.
+Recently a HMC has been generalised to the context of sampling on spaces of infinite dimension \citep{beskos2011hybrid}.
+Due to the frequent singularity of measures in such spaces, it is often necessary to characterise distance to equilibrium here through other metrics than Total Variation.
+Such analysis is beyond the scope of this paper, though we note that recent work in the context of MALA in \citep{eberle2014error} and \citep{durmus2015quantitative} are useful pre-cursors in this direction.